For free samples, call 1-866-318-6977

 Premium

-The amount people pay for health insurance every month.
+The premium is the amount people pay for health insurance every month.
 In addition to premiums, people pay other costs for their healthcare, including a deductible, co-payments, and co-insurance.

 Prescription deductible

-The amount a patient pays for drugs before their health plan starts to pay a portion of the costs.
+The prescription deductible is the amount a patient pays for drugs before their health plan starts to pay a portion of the costs.

 Step therapy